Free Events and Training for Community Groups in Ballarat

 d.
 A city that conserves and enhances our natural and built assets

-2. The proposals recommended for funding have community impact in creating strong community organisations and networks, aiding the local economy to recover from COVID and promoting active living and visitation to the city.
+e.
+A strong and innovative economy and city - The proposals recommended for funding have community impact in creating strong community organisations and networks, aiding the local economy to recover from COVID and promoting active living and visitation to the city.